DarkMaps/DarkMapsServer/README.md

   Recipient doesn't exist:
   	<HTTP 404>
   	{
-      code: 'no_recipient',
+      code: 'no_recipient_user',
-      message: 'The recipient for your message does not exist' }
+      message: 'Recipient does not exist'
+  	}
   Recipient doesn't have a registered device
   	<HTTP 404>